OatsRx/pokemon-card-selling-site/README.md

 To run app in development install requirements.txt for full functionality.

 The sqlite database was changed during deployment to postgress to allow data to be shared with Heroku.
 All static and media files were uploaded to an AWS account for static file sharing with Heroku.
+All secret keys and passwords are stored in environment variables in Heroku and Gitpod.

 ## Credits
 ### Media